dotku/scam-list/README.md

 ## Phone number

-* +1(210)821-4160: This phone claimed that he is from AT&T. When I was asking if we can talk in English, he respond: F**k U.
+* +1(210)821-4160: This phone claimed that he is from AT&T. When I was asking if we can talk in English, he respond: F**k U and hand off.